-- 6.6.3.
-L3- Bonus Landing: Spot Landing - 6.6.3.1.
+6.6.3.
+L3- Bonus Landing: Spot Landing

+6.6.3.1.
 For a TD contest that requires spot landings as part of the score, bonus points will be added to the flight score for landings made to a spot.
 A maximum of 100 bonus points will be added to the flight score.

-NOTE: In a contest that normalizes scores like MOM or SMOM, adding the landing bonus points could be done either prior to or after normalization but in either
+NOTE: In a contest that normalizes scores like MOM or SMOM, adding the landing bonus points could be done either prior to or after normalization but in either case the CD must detail this option in the pilots' meeting and in any prior documentation for the contest.

-- case the CD must detail this option in the pilots' meeting and in any prior documentation for the contest. - 6.6.3.2.
-The points paying landing zone shall be described by a tape pivoted at the maximum score point and describe a circle about that point with the radius of the circle being the length of the tapes point paying positions. - 6.6.3.3.
+- 6.6.3.2.
+The landing zone shall be described by a measured tape, of fixed length, with graduated point paying positions, pivoted at the maximum score point. - 6.6.3.3.
 The CD is responsible for supplying the landing tape(s), its maximum number of points, and its increments but the CD must detail the spot landing requirements in the pilots' meeting and in any prior documentation for the contest. - 6.6.4.
 L4- Bonus Landing: Graduated Runway - 6.6.4.1.
 Bonus points will be added to the flight score for landing within a graduated runway.
 The runway is defined by a CD defined centerline "X" meters (feet) long and as closely aligned with the wind as practical and extends 100 inches on either side of this centerline.
 A model which comes to rest with its nose beyond the ends of the centerline or more than 100 inches to the side of the centerline shall receive zero (0) bonus points.
 A model which comes to rest within the graduated runway will receive a maximum of 100 bonus points, with a loss of one (1) point per inch measured from the nose of the model to the centerline of the runway.